Custom Automation – Top 10 Things To Know

 Through the years we’ve seen custom automation companies come and go, and here are some of the things that we have learned as an industry leader.

 Anybody looking for custom automation should know the following 10 things.

 But if you don’t, that’s okay; we’ll guide you through it.

-1. Automation can be a practical alternative to overseas labor.
+1. Custom automation can be a practical alternative to overseas labor.

-Automating processes can decrease labor costs associated with producing products by combining multiple steps into one compact machine, making it cost effective to remain at home.
+Custom automation of processes can decrease production-related labor costs by combining multiple steps into one compact machine, making it cost effective to remain at home.

-2. Costs twice as much and takes twice as long as you think.
+2. It costs twice as much and takes twice as long as you think…but pays huge dividends.